Mélodie Razaka.

 Words & Voices

-Poetry and podcast: the written word and the spoken, where the podcast becomes the oral laboratory for the poems.
+Poetry and podcast: the written word and the spoken, answering one another, the podcast a laboratory of the voice for the poems.
+To give language to the wound, and so convert it into connection.

 Poetry · Douceur et Douleur